 Spanky was not convinced.
-He did not want to venture outside into the cold, especially if there was a chance they might find a mouse.
+He did not want to venture into the cold, even if there was a chance they might find a mouse.
 Haas, on the other hand, was certain it was the perfect time to find a vole.

 “A mole?” asked Spanky.